ARMmbed/mbed-client/docs/dev_man_serv_enable.md

         }
     }
 ```

 By default, callbacks are handled in the `value_updated()` function but the application can also define a callback function for an individual resource.

-Check the code snippet below for usage.
+See the code snippet below for usage:

 ```
 static void value_updated_global(const char *name) {